zorael/kameloso/README.md

 $ dub build
 ```

-This will compile it in the default `debug` mode, which adds some extra code and debugging symbols.
+This will compile the bot in the default `debug` mode, which adds some extra code and debugging symbols.

 > You can automatically skip these and add some optimisations by building it in `release` mode with `dub build -b release`.
 Mind that build times will increase.
 Refer to the output of `dub build --help` for more build types.

 The above might currently not work, as the compiler may crash on some build configurations under anything other than `debug` mode. (bug [#18026](https://issues.dlang.org/show_bug.cgi?id=18026))

 Unit tests are built into the language, but you need to compile the project in `unittest` mode to include them.
 Tests are run at the *start* of the program, not during compilation.
-Furthermore, test builds will only run the unit tests and immediately exit.
+Test builds will only run the unit tests and immediately exit.

 ```bash
 $ dub test